bitbutter/UndoStripperForArtRageScripts/README.md

 * Duplicate an existing ArtRage script file that has Undo events in it.

-* Open the duplicated file in a text editor (e.g. Sublime text).
-Select all the text and copy it to the clipboard.
+* Open the duplicated file in Sublime Text.
+Delete any 'NUL' items you see inside the Header block.

+* Select all the text in the file and copy it to the clipboard.

 * Launch UndoStripperForArtRageScripts and click the 'Process' button.
 After a short delay the background will turn green.
 Then go back to the text editor and paste the clipboard contents back in, overwriting the selection.
 Save the file.